Atypon-OpenSource/manuscripts-api/README.md

 b) In `docker/utils/templates/docker-compose.yml.ejs`file.
 Make sure to add it under respective service as well as under `test_runner` configuration

-## Initializing required database state

-For correct behaviour, manuscripts-api requires an initialization step.
-At that time of writing, the resources initialized include [GSI database indices](https://docs.couchbase.com/server/6.0/learn/services-and-indexes/indexes/global-secondary-indexes.html), [map-reduce views](https://docs.couchbase.com/server/4.1/developer-guide/views-intro.html) and [eventing functions](https://docs.couchbase.com/server/current/eventing/eventing-overview.html).

-Two configuration variables control the initialization time behaviour:

-- `APP_INITIALIZE`: when set to value `1`, initialization is done before either quitting or starting up listening to the specified HTTP port (specified with `APP_PORT`).
-When set to `0`, no initialization is done.
-- `APP_RUN_AFTER_INITIALIZE`: determines whether to quit after an initialization was done.

-Editing this variables is not commonly necessary for local development purposes because the scripts under `bin` take care of setting the above variables to appropriate values.
-You will need to adjust them for production purposes.

-## Data Migration

-For this purpose there is a folder inside bin `./bin/data-migration` which contains the data migration js scripts:
--  `patch-connectUserID.js` which will update all the connectUserIDs, add --onlyMissing flag to patch only the missing once.

-## Eventing Function Re-Deployment

-To redeploy an eventing function you need to:

-1. Access Couchbase Admin UI portal.
-2. On the sidebar open eventing.
-3. You will see all the eventing functions, click undeploy on the function you want to redeploy.
-4. After the undeployment finishes, you will be allowed to change the function and then click deploy.
-5. You will be shown 2 choices, `Everything` and `From now`, `Everything` will run through all the already existing objects and will run them through the function, while `From now` will just deploy the function.
-6. Wait until bootstrapping ends.

 ## Configuration

 The service is configured using environment variables and/or a [.env](https://github.com/motdotla/dotenv) file